 Consider the complexities of applying to college – grappling with finances, negotiating the SATs, preparing for interviews.
 For youth who are first in their families to attend college, support systems that ease the way and promise success just aren't there.
 So FGCB provides the crucial support and guidance that low- and middle-income students need to get into college and succeed.
 Homework Clubs operated from subsidized housing sites provide learning interventions and academic support to students at all grade levels.
-The College Access program reaches 180 students at Maryland middle and high schools.
-And the College Retention program supports over 1,000 students in their goal of graduating on time.
-That goal is well within their grasp: an extraordinary 85% of FGCB alums hold bachelor's degrees and, of these, more than 20% earn advanced degrees.
+The College Success program helps students climb the academic ladder, supporting 180 middle and high schoolers and 1,000 college students as they navigate academic requirements and admissions, apply for financial aid, enroll and stay in school, and graduate on time.
+An extraordinary 85% of FGCB alums hold bachelor's degrees and, of these, more than 20% earn advanced degrees.
 Help the numbers grow.

 Headquarters: MD-Prince George's County

 Population(s) Served: Students; Low- to Moderate-Income Community Members

 Schools They Work In: Dwight D. Eisenhower Middle School; Charles Carrol Middle School; Fairmont Heights High School; Central High School; Laurel High School; Parkdale High School; Potomac High School

 - The amount of financial aid the organization has helped our students secure over the past 9 years:

 - Total number of students we have helped enter college: